 Turn your waffle maker on to heat.
 I actually don’t have a plug in waffle maker.
 I use a cast iron stove top one that I loooove.
 If you have a stove top one, you will need to flip it every so often to ensure each side browns properly (the inside will cook but one side will be very pale if you don’t flip).

 In a large bowl, sieve the flour, baking powder, sugar and salt together.
 Sieving helps the waffle feel lighter and fluffier.
 Make a well in the centre of the flour.

-In a jug, whisk the egg, vanilla and milk together.
+In a jug, whisk the egg, vanilla, milk and oil/butter together.

 Using a large spoon or measure (I use a half cup measure), pour the batter into the waffle iron.